The feeling of being free

 Is your art inspired by Greek pottery?

-No, not special.
+No, not particularly.
 Of course I am clearly influenced by pottery exhibitions in Greek museums.
 But I do not make “tourist ceramics” at all.

 The word “ceramics” comes from the Greek keramikos (κεραμικος), meaning “pottery”, which in turn comes from keramos (κεραμος) meaning “potter’s clay”.
 But what is the difference between pottery and ceramic?